 In August 2012, we acquired Vilebrequin, a premier provider of status swimwear, resort wear and related accessories.
 Vilebrequin sells its products through a network of both owned and franchised specialty retail stores and shops, as well as through select wholesale distribution.
 While we have operated outlet stores for several years, we had not previously operated a full price retail chain that includes both owned and franchised stores.
 Our success with Vilebrequin will be dependent, in part, on our ability to protect and enhance the reputation and status of the Vilebrequin brand.
 In addition, Vilebrequin's key swimwear products have a distinctive design and construction utilizing a specialized fabric.
 As a result, Vilebrequin sources a significant majority of its product with only two manufacturers.
-Any disruption in the operations of these manufacturers could create an inability to supply required goods to our stores or to our wholesale customers in a timely fashion or without a significant delay, as we may not be able to quickly find another manufacturer that can meet Vilebrequin's production requirements.
-Managing the Vilebrequin business will require the expenditure of a significant amount of our time and resources.
+Any disruption in the operations of these manufacturers could create an inability to supply required goods to our stores or to our wholesale customers in a timely fashion or without a significant delay, as we may not be able to quickly find another manufacture of a significant amount of our time and resources.
 Operation of an international retail and wholesale business could divert our management's time and resources from our core domestic business and could negatively impact our results of operations.